chaunceygardiner/weewx-loopdata/README.md

 LoopData gathers all of the necessary information at startup and then spawns a separate thread.
 The information gathered is only that which is needed for LoopData to prime it's accumulators.
-For example, if a week field is included in the weewx.conf fields line (week.rain.sum), archive recordds from the beginning of the week until present will be read to prime the week accumulator.
-If no week field is include, this isn't necessary.
+For example, if a week field is included in the weewx.conf fields line (week.rain.sum), daily summaries for the week will be read to prime the week accumulator.
+If no week field is included, no work will be done.
 Ditto for rainyear, year, month and 10m accumulators.
 They are populated only if they are used.
 Lastly, only the necessary observation types are tracked in the accumulators.
-For example, if no flavor of monthy.barometer is specified on the fields line, the monthly accumulator will not accumulate baromter readings.
+For example, if no form of monthy.barometer is specified on the fields line, the monthly accumulator will not accumulate baromter readings.

-Once LoopData's thread starts and the accumulators are built, LoopData is efficient and never touches any other part of WeeWX.
+Once LoopData's thread starts and the accumulators are built, LoopData is never touches touches the database.
 It's only connection to the WeeWX main thread is that NEW_LOOP_PACKET is bound to queue each loop packet.

-### Using week, month, year and rainyear fields

-Since LoopData primes its accumlators at startup with archive records, there

-fields.
-Please keep this in mind when deciding whether or not to use these fields.
-This should be The aren't may applications where using these fields.

-Below are increases in startup time to use each type of field.
-Of course, the times are not cumulative.
-For example, if you are using one or more month fields, that might add 2.6s of start up time on a Raspbery Pi 4 (no matter how many month fields you are using).
-Adding week fields would not add any more to the startup time since the needed records are already being read to accmodate the month field(s).

-#### Estimated Added Startup Time on a NUC 7i5

-* `rainyear` ~9s (365 days into rainyear)
-* `year`     ~9s (365 days into year)
-* `month`    ~1s (end of a 31 day month)
-* `week`     ~0s (end of a week)

-#### Estimated Added Startup Time on a Raspbery Pi 4

-* `rainyear` ~47s (365 days into rainyear)
-* `year`     ~47s (365 days into year)
-* `month`    ~5s (end of a 31 day month)
-* `week`     ~1s (end of a week)

 ### Example of LoopData in Action